m6code/mtn_cisco_courses_notes/ndg_linux_essentials.md

 ### 3.5 Development Languages
 A computer programmingg langage is just a tool that makes it easier to tell the computer what you want it to do.
 A library bundles common tasks into a distinct package that can be used by the developer examples includes ImageMagick, OpenSSL and the C Library.

+## Chapter 4 - Open Source Softwares and Licensing
+### 4.2 Open Source Licensing
+there are 3 components to consider when buying a software
+- **Ownership**: Who owns the intellectual property behind the sofware?
+- **Money Transfer**: How does money change hands, if at all?
+- **Licensing**: What do you get?
+What can you do with the software?
+Can you use it on only one computer?
+Can you give it to someone else?

+the **End User License Agreement (EULA)**, is a custom legal document that you must click through, indicating your acceptance, in order to install the software.

+the **GNU General Public License version 2 (GPLv2).** This license, among other things, says that the source code must be made available to anyone who asks and that anyone is allowed to make changes.
+One caveat to this is that if someone makes changes and distributes them, they must put the changes under the same license so that others can benefit.
+GPLv2 also says that no one is allowed to charge for distributing the source code other than the actual costs of doing so (such as copying it to removable media).

+**Free and Open Source Software (FOSS)** refers to software where this right has been given up; anyone is allowed to view the source code and redistribute it.
+Linus Torvalds has done that with Linux
+* Free Software Foundations (FSF)
+  * Copyleft
+  * Tivoization
+* Open Source Initiative (OSI)
+  * Berkely Software Distribution (BSD)